 From Obscurity To Trend

 Recycled glass tiles have gone from obscurity to commanding cachet among many customers.
 This has taken time.
-In the ceramic industry, "recycled" tiles were also often thought of as antique tiles that were pulled off walls intact and re-used.
-And other assocations proved to be barriers.
-Mike Hauner, Production VP for Interstyle Ceramic and Glass:
+In the ceramic industry, “recycled” tiles were also often thought of as antique tiles that were pulled off walls intact and re-used.
+And other associations proved to be barriers.
+Mike Hauner, Production VP for Interstyle Ceramic and Glass: “When we first started selling it, we didn’t promote our River Crystals line as 100% recycled glass, even though it always has been.
+Ten years ago many consumers saw recycled materials as low end products with poor production values.
+Our tiles didn’t fit that stereotype.”

 There are two main processes for firing pure glass recycled glass tile: the smalti and cast methods.